By Niels Hagège, Director, Business Development and Partnerships at Cycle Momentum and Thibault Beudin, Communication Officer at Cycle Momentum

 Cycle Momentum: Bridging Innovation and Industry

 Cycle Momentum acts as a key connector between innovators and the industrial ecosystem.
 With a keen eye for promising global technologies, Cycle Momentum supports the scouting and evaluation phases of the project as well as the development of pilot projects that enable testing innovations under operational conditions.
+Manufacturers play a crucial role in developing recycling solutions for wind turbine blades.

 This approach ensures that the innovations selected are not just cutting-edge, but also practical and scalable.